s4sikdar/YouTube-Comment-Scraper/README.md

 3. The link to the comment, with key "link"
 4. A list of children comments, with dictionaries that have the above keys except for their own list of children
 ### Options taken by the script
-Script usage: `python main.py [-h] [-l LIMIT] --url URL [--pattern PATTERN] [-o OUTPUT]` Arguments taken:
+Script usage: `python main.py [-h] [-l LIMIT] --url URL [--pattern PATTERN] [-o OUTPUT] [--hours HOURS] [--minutes MINUTES] [--seconds SECONDS]`
+Arguments taken:
 ```
-  -h, --help            	show a help message and exit
+  -h, --help            	show this help message and exit

-  -l LIMIT, --limit LIMIT	the maximum number of comments we will scrape.
-This is not a hard limit.
-If you have a comment thread with 400 replies, and your limit is 300, the
+  -l LIMIT, --limit LIMIT	the maximum number of comments we will scrape
-				script will go through all 400 replies, and then exit.
-It does not stop at reply number 299.

-  --url URL             	The YouTube video url for the video you want to scrape.
-You should check that the YouTube video is available.
-Otherwise the script throws undefined behaviour.
+  --url URL             	the YouTube video url for the video you want to scrape
+                        	(should be available)

-  --pattern PATTERN     	The regular expression pattern that you want to filter comments by.
-A comment thread is matched and included in the JSON if the comment or one of the replies
+  --pattern PATTERN     	The regular expression pattern you use to parse and
+                        	match text patterns in comments.
+By default, all
-				satisfies the regular expression.
-If no pattern is specified, all comment threads are matched and added in the JSON.
+                        	comments are matched and added to the JSON.

   -o OUTPUT, --output OUTPUT	The output file you will store the JSON in.
+Defaults
-It defaults to "comments.json".
+                        	to "comments.json".

+  --hours HOURS         	The maximum number of hours you want the program to
+                        	run.

+  --minutes MINUTES     	The maximum number of minutes you want the program to
+                        	run.

+  --seconds SECONDS     	The maximum number of seconds you want the program to
+                        	run.
 ```
 ### Setup steps
 1. Ensure you have git bash installed.